 I about jumped up the wall when the décor of the room changed drastically.
 It went from a big, metal room with next to no lighting to a very familiar metal hallway, spotted with several doors, and lit with flickering halogen lights.

 "What is this?"
-I hissed out.
+I hissed out, ignoring the protest my eyes sent to my brain in the way of a throb.
 Was this all some kind of sick joke?
 Whoever was controlling the room set it to the halls of the Redeemers' base in which I had been held.

 Growling softly, I flexed my fingers and forced myself to go further down the hall.
 I was already planning some rather nasty little get-you-backs in my mind when a strange sound caught my attention.
 Heading toward the noise, I froze as I stood just outside the doorway.